Basic example#

 Setting time resolutions for the model#

+It is good practice to set the time resolution of the optimization before adding any objects or other data.
 We set the time resolution for the model ourselves, as we generate all input as we go.
-The start and end time are important, in addition to the resolution of the time steps.
+The start and end times are important, in addition to the resolution of the time steps.

 # Setting the start time of the model